GuilhermedeAvila/case_brewerie/README.md

 After building the custom image, update the docker-compose.yaml file to use this custom image.

 To connect to Databricks, you will need to create an environment variable file containing the required credentials.
 If you need assistance with obtaining the credentials for testing, please contact me.

+The notebooks used in this project are available for viewing.

+Thank you very much!
+For any questions, feel free to reach out at: guilhermeavila.orlando@gmail.com